 • A sense of purpose.
 Helping people in need can enlarge your world and transform you into a more important part of the community.
 Whether you give out of a sense of connectedness, or for political or spiritual reasons, taking positive action to solve problems can be personally fulfilling.

 • Society benefits.
-“Nearly 20% of donors nationwide said that the most important reason they donated was to help people meet basic needs such as food, shelter, clothing and heat,” and 17% said “making the world a better place” motivated them, according to Philanthropy Matters, a publication of the Center on Philanthropy.
+“Nearly 20 percent of donors nationwide said that the most important reason they donated was to help people meet basic needs such as food, shelter, clothing and heat,” and 17 percent said “making the world a better place” motivated them, according to Philanthropy Matters, a publication of the Center on Philanthropy.
 Americans gave almost $300 billion to domestic charities in 2010, according to the Giving USA Foundation and the Center on Philanthropy at Indiana University.

 • Tax deductions.
 Society repays you with a nice deduction from your taxes for most charitable donations, but you need to have proof.
 “The IRS requires a receipt for each tax-deductible contribution of $250 or more,” according to the United Way.
 “Depending on the amount or type of your gift, you may need to provide additional documents with your tax form, such as Form 8283 for each non-cash donation exceeding $500.”